In This Article

-It’s important that the primary account holder is responsible, makes on-time payments, and has a low credit utilization.
-Keep in mind that any negative account information can damage your credit standing as well.
-Only become an authorized user if you and the account holder are on the same page and are both committed to practicing healthy financial habits.
+If the primary cardholder falls behind on payments or maxes out the card, it can hurt both of your credit scores.
+Only become an authorized user on a credit card if you and the account holder are on the same page and committed to practicing healthy financial habits.

-|Can improve your credit score through a history of on-time payments and responsible borrowing.||Could harm your credit score if the primary cardholder doesn’t make on-time payments or maxes out the card.|
+|You can improve your credit score through a history of on-time payments and responsible borrowing.||Being an authorized user could harm your credit score if the primary cardholder doesn’t make on-time payments or maxes out the card.|

-|You can potentially rack up more credit card rewards if you have multiple people spending on the same credit account.||Balances could add up fast with more than one person having access to spending and making purchases.|
+|You can earn more credit card rewards if multiple people spend on the same credit account.||Balances could add up fast, with more than one person having access to spending and making purchases.|

 |You don’t have to worry about paying off the balance on the card, as that responsibility falls on the primary cardholder.||As an authorized user, you aren’t allowed to make changes to the account, like requesting a credit limit increase or adding other authorized users.|

-|Could be a great starting point for establishing credit, especially since many card issuers allow minors to be authorized users.||The primary cardholder can set a limit on the amount of money an authorized user is allowed to spend.|
+|You can establish credit, especially since many card issuers allow minors to be authorized users.||The primary cardholder can limit the amount of money an authorized user is allowed to spend.|

 How do I become an authorized user on a credit card?